-- The Program Director may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Program Director may conclude that there is sufficient evidence to support the claim of academic misconduct and reports the information to the Dean of Allied Health. - Proceed to Step 3.
+- The Program Director may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Program Director may conclude that there is sufficient evidence to support the claim of academic misconduct and reports the information to the Dean of Nursing.

-Step 3: Dean of Allied Health Notification
+Step 3: Dean of Students and Allied Health Sciences Notification

-Within three working days of receiving the information from the Program Director, the following may occur:
+Within three working days of receiving the information from the Program Director, the following may occur.

-- The Dean of Allied Health may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Allied Health may conclude there is sufficient evidence to support the claim of academic misconduct and render consequences.
+- The Dean of Students and Allied Health Sciences may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Students and Allied Health Sciences may conclude there is sufficient evidence to support the claim of academic misconduct and render consequences.

-If the student acknowledges the behavior and/or academic misconduct is determined by the Program Director and Dean of Allied Health will determine the consequences following consultation with Program Director.
+If the student acknowledges the behavior, and/or academic misconduct is determined by the Program Director and the Dean of Students and Allied Health Sciences, who will determine the consequences.

-Furthermore, the Dean of Allied Health will:
+Furthermore, the Dean of Students and Allied Health Sciences will:

 - Assure that due process has been followed throughout all stages of the claim. - Review documentation and request additional information as needed. - Communicate with the student, as necessary.
-If student does not choose to meet with the Dean of Allied Health the process will continue with the information available. - The faculty member, student and/or other parities may be asked to provide further information. - Consult with the College president.
+If student does not choose to meet with the Dean of Students and Allied Health Sciences, the process will continue with the information available. - The faculty member, student, and/or other parties may be asked to provide further information. - · Consult with the College President.

-The decision of the Dean of Students and Allied Health is final.
-However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Dean of Students & Allied Health.
+The decision of the Dean of Students and Allied Health Sciences is final.
+However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the College President/CEO.
 Appeals must be received within 10 working days of termination.
 All applicable documentation from the case of misconduct becomes part of the student's official file.